-On Friday 7th May, pupils at Keiss Primary School and Nursery pupils held their Careers Fayre.
+On Friday 7th May, pupils at Bower Primary School held their Careers Fayre 2021.

 During Term 2, pupils engaged in remote Developing Young Workforce activities focused on skill acquisition and exploration into a range of careers that exist today as well as jobs that could exist in the future.
-Pupils posed questions to various professionals and workers around the country and the response was outstanding.
+Pupils posed questions to various professionals and workers around the country.
+The response was outstanding.

-Over 20 professionals and trades people from across the country took the time to respond by email but also recorded their answers via video link enabling them to virtually appear at the Careers Fayre across both establishments on the day.
+Over 20 professionals and trades people from across the country took the time to respond by email but also recorded their answers via video link enabling them to virtually appear at the Careers Fayre on the day.

-Palaeontologist Dr Steve Brusatte shared his expertise with learners interested in dinosaurs which went down a treat with the pupils.
-Dr Brusatte has written over 110 scientific papers, published six books, described over 15 new species of fossil animals and worked in Brazil, Britain, China, Lithuania, Poland, Portugal, Romania, and the United States.
-His research is an advisor and consultant for the BBC’s Walking With Dinosaurs team.
+Palaeontologist, Dr Steve Brusatte, shared his expertise with learners interested in dinosaurs and Geology which went down a treat with the pupils.
+Dr Brusatte has written over 110 scientific papers, published six books, described over 15 new species of fossil animals and worked in Brazil, Britain, China, Lithuania, Poland, Portugal, Romania and the United States.
+He advises and consults for the BBC’s Walking With Dinosaurs team.

 Among others, local businesses and employees supported the event such as Ashley Ann Kitchens with expert advice from Interior Designer, Gemma Mackillop and local artist Lindsey Gallacher responded to pupils who aspire to become artists.
 Parents and staff took the time to contribute also.
 Caithness General Hospital, Wick Craft and former SubSea7 manager Willie Watt shared their success stories and the skills necessary to help in the world of work.